 Visit the call for proposals for information on how to submit a chapter proposal.

-Roberto Rocco is Assistant Professor in Spatial Planning and Strategy, Delft University of Technology.
+Roberto Rocco is Associate Professor of Spatial Planning and Strategy, Delft University of Technology.
 E-mail: email@example.com

 Gabriel Silvestre is Senior Lecturer at the School of Architecture, Planning and Landscape at

 Caroline Newton is Associate Professor of Spatial Planning and Strategy and van Eesteren Fellow, at the Delft University of Technology.

 - Ankara (Turkey)